moyano83/Designing-Data-Intensive-Applications/README.md

 version number in the URL or in the HTTP Accept header.

 #### Message-Passing Dataflow
-Asynchronous message-passing systems are similar to RPC in that a client’s request is delivered to another process with low latency and similar to databases in that the message is not sent via a direct network connection, but goes via an intermediary called a message broker, which stores the message temporarily.
+Asynchronous message-passing systems are similar to RPC in that a client's request is delivered to another process with low latency and similar to databases in that the message is not sent via a direct network connection, but goes via an intermediary called a message broker, which stores the message temporarily.
 This brings some advantages: